fazcodev/OpenBoard-Website/README.md

-# OpenBoard-Website
+# WhiteBoard-Website

-This OpenBoard website has smooth animations for drawing which are accompanied with mutiple functionalities listed as:-- Free Hand Drawing using pen
+This WhiteBoard website has smooth animations for drawing which are accompanied with mutiple functionalities listed as:-- Free Hand Drawing using pen
 Drawing different shapes
 Drawing different lines such as solid, dashed, dotted....